 Tent Fabric

-There are four main types of fabrics you'll come across in ultralight tent construction.
+There are only a few main types of fabrics you'll come across in ultralight tent construction.
 All offer different levels of durability with different pros and cons.
 All are waterproof and suitable for ultralight construction.
-Look for tents made out of either; Dyneema Composite Fiber (DCF), SilNylon, RipStop Nylon, and/or Polyester.
+Look for tents made out of composite materials like Dyneema Composite Fiber (DCF), Ultra TNT, Polyester, and Nylon.
 This list reflects the strongest to the weakest fibers, with the strongest offering the most resilience and weather protection.

-Originally developed as a fiber to built high-performance sails, this by far the strongest and most expensive fiber available.
-Heralded as the “strongest fiber in the world,” it offers fifteen times the strength of steel, making it ultralight and ridiculously durable.
+Originally developed as a fiber to build high-performance sails, this by far the strongest and most expensive fiber available.
+Dyneema was once heralded as the “strongest fiber in the world.”
+It offers fifteen times the strength of steel, making it ultralight and ridiculously durable.
 Also, if it does tear, it is supremely easy to patch, using any tape on the market.
-Used in the construction of backpacks and other outdoor gear, this is the fiber to look for if you want your tent to retain its shape and strength even in the hairiest of weather and environment.
+Used in the construction of backpacks and other outdoor gear, this is the fiber to look for if you want your tent to retain its shape and strength even in the hairiest of weather and environments.
 Tents that use it are costly, but also the lightest options out there.
+Although the tensile strength of composites is incredible, they're relatively weak towards abrasion.
+A particularly sharp pine needle can poke a hole in your expensive shelter, and these shelters need to be carefully folded to be put away, instead of being stuffed in a sack.
+Thankfully, holes can also be easily patched in the field with special tape.

 Polyester